No description

 CT_CVE_FEED_SYNC_ON_STARTUP No true Runs an immediate feed sync when the service starts.

-CT_CVE_FEED_HTTP_TIMEOUT No 30s Per-request timeout for vulnerability feed HTTP calls.
+CT_CVE_FEED_HTTP_TIMEOUT No 5m Per-request timeout for vulnerability feed HTTP calls.
+Keep this at 5m or higher for the Ubuntu OSV tarball.

 CT_CVE_NVD_ENABLED No true Enables the NVD CVE source.